 Students must furnish their own transportation and cover cost of travel and parking to the field agencies.

-Students not currently attending the University of Connecticut must submit an additional University admission application with Transfer Admissions (admissions.uconn.edu).
-Students transferring to the University with less than 54 credits should fulfill requirements in a school or college other than the School of Social Work and later make application to the School of Social Work.
+Students not currently attending the University of Connecticut must submit an additional University admission application to Transfer Admissions (admissions.uconn.edu).
+Students transferring to the University with less than 54 credits should fulfill requirements in a school or college other than the School of Social Work and later make an application to the School of Social Work.
 These students initially complete only the University application.
 The faculty of the School of Social Work seek to actively recruit students from underrepresented groups.
 Admission to the School of Social Work is competitive.

 Major Course Requirements

 Students are reminded that the University requires a total of 120 credit hours, minimum to be eligible for graduation from the University.
 The 54 credits required before entering the program, along with the 52 credits of Social Work major requirements, only total 106 credits.
 Therefore, students must register for an additional 14 credit hours to meet the minimum of 120 credit hours.
 It is important that students discuss course options with their academic advisor prior to finalizing course registrations.